Busy managers can still be great coaches!

 “But I’m so busy; how can I take the time to consistently provide feedback?” -Manager X

-If you’re near the Asheville, NC area on June 1st, 2017 then you’re in luck!
-Steve will be conducting Workplace Coaching Skills for the Busy Manager to answer this very question!
-This highly engaging workshop will teach managers how to be better coaches and leaders for their teams and their organizations.
+If you’re near the Asheville, NC area then you’re in luck!
+Steve conducts several Workplace Coaching Skills for the Busy Manager workshops to answer this very question!
+These highly engaging workshops teach managers how to be better coaches and leaders for their teams and their organizations.
 Effective and inspiring managers are key drivers of employee engagement.
-Participants will gain clarity on how their capacity to grow and develop their people is central to attracting, engaging, and retaining top industry talent.
+Participants gain clarity on how their capacity to grow and develop their people is central to attracting, engaging, and retaining top industry talent.
 People rarely quit a great boss, but they often quit mediocre managers.
-This workshop will help the dedicated manager be a great leader and coach.
-Steve looks forward to seeing you on June 1st!
+This workshop helps the dedicated manager be a great leader and coach.
+Steve looks forward to hearing from you to schedule this important training for your management team!

 Keep it simple, keep if focused, and definitely keep it inspiring! – Steve